 'The Female Body" is a film photography editorial that celebrates the strength, beauty, and resiliency of the female body.
 It is a body of work that is inspired by every scar, dimple, and curve that women call home.
 It is grounded in the beauty of our diversity and unique differences.
-It celebrates the inherent struggle to find solitude within and learning how to be softer with ourselves.
-'The Female Body" hopes to evoke feelings of gratitude and self-love for the personal, societal, and political hardships women's bodies have undergone and withstood throughout the test of time.
+It celebrates the inherent struggle to find solitude within and learning how to be softer with ourselves by evoking feelings and conversations of gratitude and self-love for the personal, societal, and political hardships women's bodies have undergone and withstood throughout the test of time.

 Shot On: 1978 Pentax ME Super, 35mm, Kodak Portra 400

 Location: Toronto, ON

 Initially, “The Female Body” started with a group of strangers who agreed to take part in a photo shoot inspired by the body intended to celebrate their home, which ended in a group of women empowered to share their stories of hardship and perseverance in finding self-love and defining what body-positivity is against sociopolitical normative ideals that lead to ongoing objectification and oppression of the female body.
 While sitting around a harvest table with good food and cheap wine, we began discussing the omnipresence of unrealistic body standards - standards that force upon us the belief that we need to be, look or feel a certain way.
 That we should inherently love our selves for all our unique differences; for every imperfection, flaw, and blemish; all of the time.